 - spouse’s name and date of birth

 Contact your Divisional HR Office to make any required updates Note: If you have a spouse on file, he or she will automatically become your beneficiary and will receive a spousal pension package.

-You should also review your personal and pension details sent in your most recent Annual Pension Statement.
+You should also review your personal and pension details sent in your most recent Annual Pension Statement found on ESS.

 The University would like at least three to four months’ notice of your intent to retire.

 Notice must be provided to your supervisor/department head in writing and, once accepted, is irrevocable.
 Note that retirement normally occurs at the end of the month.
 If insufficient notice is received, or pension option documents are not returned in a timely fashion, your first pension payment might be late, even though retroactive to your retirement date.

 You cannot retire and draw your pension and also receive a salary from the University at the same time.
 Note that under the Income Tax Act, you are required to start your pension on the December 1 of the calendar year in which you turn age 71 – even if you continue to be employed by the University and receive a salary.
 In that case, you would not continue contributing to the Pension Plan.